cs6006/cs6006.github.io/content/blog/second.md

 I sneaked up to one city and whispered, "Can you order me a burger, please?", and the students delivered.
-I ran to the other city and got them to order me another burger and some spaghetti.
+I ran to the other city and got them to order me some spaghetti.
 Then I went to the first city and requested that they order me a hot dog.

 Pandemonium.
 I was accused of being a naughty man.